 COVID-19 Updates

 In support of those deeply impacted in neighborhoods across New York City during the early days of the COVID-19 pandemic, Tiger Foundation launched a $5 million Emergency Fund in March 2020 to help get resources to community-based partners who were delivering essential services to vulnerable New Yorkers.
-We also increased our grant-making budget for the year and provided $20 million to organizations in the five boroughs working on the ground to help those most deeply impacted by this crisis in its early months and as our communities continued to manage and recover through a profoundly difficult 2020.
+We also increased our grant-making budget for the year and provided $20 million to organizations in the five boroughs working on the ground to help those most deeply impacted by the crisis in its early months and as our communities continued to manage and recover through a profoundly difficult 2020.
 We also built partnerships with other funders to coordinate support.

 Between March and June of 2020, we distributed our $5 million Emergency Response Fund to thirty-one organizations serving communities across New York City.
 The extraordinary organizations listed below expanded their services to meet the immediate needs of families in their neighborhoods; modified program-delivery models to deliver essential, continuous in-person services to those who needed their care and support more than ever; built new programs to meet the childcare needs of first responders; and put forward remote mental health service offerings to address the needs of young people navigating the crisis.